 The Ladies First Hockey Foundation continues to direct its primary commitment to Canada’s National Women’s Hockey program and the athletes that are privileged to be a part of that team and program, and the Family & Friends Olympic Program.
 To help ensure the commitment is in place for the future development of our National Program the Ladies First Hockey Foundation is also committed to support the National Program’s role in the explosive growth of Women’s Hockey across Canada at all levels and the Canadian Women’s Hockey League (CWHL) which is the playing home for many of our current and future National Team players.

-Throughout our mandate we are proud of our Foundation's ongoing corporate and individual partners and of special note to continually have The Globe and Mail as Presenting Sponsor in partnership with Bank of Montreal BMO Insurance and Deloitte Canada.
+Throughout our mandate we are proud of our Foundation's ongoing corporate and individual partners and of special note to continually have The Globe and Mail as Presenting Sponsor in partnership with Bank of Montreal BMO Insurance.

 The Ladies First Hockey Foundation and Good as Gold, under newly expanded and passionate Board of Directors, celebrated a very special 10th Anniversary in 2012 with not only a record turnout but a single event fundraising record at $150,000 which proudly took the Foundation over the $1,000,000 level raised since its inception.
 An idea and a dream that simply began as a strong belief between a group of friends in 2002 started a journey that has grown to help play a part in the continued development of the Canadian Women's National Hockey Program, and the special ladies & athletes that make up the program and define this incredible game of hockey, and Canada, on a world scale.